rahmangate/savannah-react-test/README.md

 Hosted on Heroku [react-web](https://savannah-react-test-app-b066dca511da.herokuapp.com/).

-**Note: please setup .env , for testing purpose the .env may be included in the project folder!**
+**Note: please setup .env , for testing purpose the .env may be included in the project folder !**

 REACT_APP_API_KEY=